excaliburjs/Excalibur/site/README.md

 ## Local Dev

-Be sure the core types have been generated in the root directory
+Be sure the core excalibur types have been generated in the root directory (requires a build)

 ```sh
 > cd .. && npm run build && cd site/